Long-range one-dimensional internal diffusion-limited aggregation: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to M.\ Bal\'asz, E.\ Crane, and J.\ Jay for valuable discussions, and for making available the draft version of~\cite{Balasz_etal2024}.
 CdC and AW were supported by EPSRC grant EP/W00657X/1.
+The majority of this work was done when the first author was employed by Durham University.
+The authors are grateful to two anonymous referees for their valuable comments, corrections, and suggestions.
+We thank Wioletta Ruszel for suggesting the model to us, and M.\ Bal\'asz, E.\ Crane, and J.\ Jay for valuable discussions, and for making available the draft version of~\cite{Balasz_etal2024}.
+We particularly thank E.\ Crane for bringing the important reference~\cite{blachere} to our attention.
 Some of this work was carried out during the programme ``Stochastic systems for anomalous diffusion'' (July--December 2024) hosted by the Isaac Newton Institute, under EPSRC grant EP/Z000580/1.